 The Dave Dobbyn Collection

 This out-of-print compilation does a great job of chronicling Dobbyn’s work from up until 1990.
-It takes in his work with Th’ Dudes and DD Smash, as well as his first two solo album.
+It takes in his work with Th’ Dudes and DD Smash, as well as his first two solo albums.
 The Dave Dobbyn Collection includes the non-album singles ‘Lipstick Power’ and DD Smash’s excellent, weather-themed ‘Outlook For Thursday’.
 The cover photo of Dobbyn parading a fine mullet hairdo only adds to the appeal.

 Lament for the Numb

 A lot changed in pop music between 1988 and 1992; the advent of alternative albums in the mainstream, like Nirvana’s Nevermind, made Loyal sound tame and dated.
 Dobbyn cut the raw, angry Lament for the Numb with producer Mitchell Froom.
 His backing band is billed as the Stone People; along with Froom, he uses Elvis Costello’s rhythm section of Pete Thomas and Bruce Thomas, although they’re more restrained than you might expect and the focus is on Dobbyn’s vocals and guitar.
-Lament for the Numb was deemed un-releasable by his record company, and was held back for a year.
+Lament for the Numb was deemed un-releasable by his record company and was held back for a year.

-Despite the rawer sound, Dobbyn’s usual song-craft is on display – songs like ‘Belle of the Ball’ are less polished than usual, but still have memorable melodies and choruses.
-The most striking song is ‘Maybe The Rain’, a protest against French open air nuclear testing in the Pacific, with telling lines like “While they’re tattooing chromosomes/from Bikini to the Marshall Islands.”
+Despite the rawer sound, Dobbyn’s usual songcraft is on display – songs like ‘Belle of the Ball’ are less polished than usual, but still have memorable melodies and choruses.
+The most striking song is ‘Maybe The Rain’, a protest against French open-air nuclear testing in the Pacific, with telling lines like “While they’re tattooing chromosomes/from Bikini to the Marshall Islands.”
 Closer ‘Don’t Hold Your Breath’ is stripped down to just Dobbyn’s voice and electric guitar, and it’s especially raw and confronting.

 Lament for the Numb is raw and politically charged compared to Dobbyn’s other work, but it helped to establish Dobbyn as a serious artist after his brilliant, but gimmicky, 1980s hits.

-After a decade living in Australia, Dave Dobbyn returned to New Zealand.
-He wrote songs for Twist at Karekare Beach, the same place where Crowded House recorded Together Alone, and Twist captures some of the same sense of awe at the surroundings, as well as a gentle psychedelia.
+After a decade of living in Australia, Dave Dobbyn returned to New Zealand.
+He wrote songs for Twist at Karekare Beach, the same place where Crowded House recorded Together Alone, and Twist captures some of the same sense of awe at the surroundings, as well as gentle psychedelia.
 The link to Together Alone makes sense given that Crowded House’s Neil Finn produces Twist.
 Along with Dobbyn and Finn, the core band for Twist is the rhythm section from Kiwi pop/rock band The Muttonbirds, Ross Burge and Alan Gregg.

-While Together Alone is front to back wonderful, Twist is only half brilliant; songs like ‘Betrayal’ rely on their atmosphere, while ‘P.C.’ is a dated rant at political correctness.
+While Together Alone is front-to-back wonderful, Twist is only half brilliant; songs like ‘Betrayal’ rely on their atmosphere, while ‘P.C.’ is a dated rant at political correctness.
 But when Twist works, it’s fantastic; there are brilliant rock tracks, with a twist of psychedelia, like standout opener ‘The Lap of the Gods’ and ‘What Do You Really Want?’
-There’s also stripped down beauty on ‘It Dawned On Me’ and ‘I Can’t Change My Name’, while the first single was ‘Language’, a confessional rocker which builds into an intense middle eight; it started life as an acoustic song before Finn insisted on speeding it up.
+There’s also stripped-down beauty on ‘It Dawned On Me’ and ‘I Can’t Change My Name’, while the first single was ‘Language’, a confessional rocker which builds into an intense middle eight; it started life as an acoustic song before Finn insisted on speeding it up.

 Twist is uneven, but the best songs are some of the best material Dobbyn ever wrote, making it an essential purchase for fans.